Risk modelling firm Risk Management Solutions (RMS) was the

 precise, and that a range should be provided instead.

-says.
+uncertainty," she says.
 "CEOs value a number.
-The problem is that the modellers
+The problem is

-do oversell the answer the models give.
-When models change it
+that the modellers do oversell the answer the models give.
+When

-than the known.
-We need to move to recognising the uncertainty,
+unknown, rather than the known.
+We need to move to recognising

 Some executives have also urged caution when using the